BLOG

 7. Bruce Daisley: 'Once a week, put an hour aside'

-Former Twitter VP Bruce Daisley knows a thing or two about workplace culture.
-Indeed, he's written a best-selling book on discovering the joy of work.
-But that, he told us in April, is dependent on not giving in to constant interruption.
+Former Twitter VP, Bruce Daisley, knows a thing or two about workplace culture.
+Indeed, he's written a best-selling book on discovering the joy of work and told us that it is dependent on not giving in to constant interruption.

 "Concentration helps us achieve something.
 Maybe we are unhealthily addicted to interruptions - and the cost is that work is far more stressful than it needs to be.